-Non-degree student status provides a means of pursuing an interest in theological and biblical studies or testing one's ability to do college or graduate work with a minimum of administrative entanglements.
-A non-degree student may take any courses for which he/she qualifies for credit, without completing the application process required of SUM applicants.
+Non-Degree Student status provides a means of pursuing an interest in theological and biblical studies or testing one's ability to do college or graduate work with a minimum of administrative entanglements.
+A Non-Degree Student may take any courses for which they qualify for credit, without completing the application process required of SUM applicants.